 We offer regular opportunities for the people we support to provide feedback regarding the quality of our service.
 The optional 'How Are We Doing' form is included in all 6 monthly Support Plan Reviews.

-During 2020/21 we received 396 forms which provide valuable information that our services can use to direct continuous improvement initiatives.
+This year we received 607 forms which provide valuable information that our services can use to direct continuous improvement initiatives.
 Organisational-wide feedback provided via this method includes: